 What is spring rate?

 Spring rate is the amount of weight required to compress a spring one inch.
 The lower the spring rate the softer the spring, the softer the spring the smoother the ride.
-If one applies a 200 lb load to a spring and it deflects an inch in length, the spring would be defined as having a 200 lb spring rate.
+If one applies a 200 pound load to a spring and it deflects an inch in length, the spring has a 200 pound spring rate.

 What are linear springs?

 Linear springs have equal distance between each coil throughout the entire length of the spring.
-With linear springs, the spring rate is constant and is not affected by the load acting on the spring.
+With linear springs, the spring rate is constant and does not change by the load acting on the spring.
 If one applies a 100 lb load to a spring with a rate of 100 lbs, the spring will depress one inch.
-If another 100 lb load is applied (200 lbs in total) the spring will depress another inch.
+If we then apply an additional 100 lb load (200 lbs in total) the spring will depress another inch.
 The result is still a 100 lb spring rating even when 200 lbs are applied since the spring will still depress 1 inch per every 100 lbs.
 This is a linear ratio.

 Advantages of linear springs?